fletchjp/MERG-Arduino-Software/README.md

  I have now modified the codes on both the branches to follow the changes in CANmINnOUT.
 There is no way to do this automatically.

+ I now have the CBUS long event code working on both the AVR and DUE codes.

  ### cbus_codes

  This is the first of the branches.
 It will have some CBUS modules, some related to the non CBUS codes in this main branch.